Tellusant/docs/about/index.md

 We have also started building micro-sites to stimulate usage of our products and sites.
 Currently, they are <a href="https://tellubase.com/country-sentiment-analysis/" style="color: black; text-decoration: none;"><b>The Economic Sentiment Tool</b></a> the <a href="https://tellubase.com/recession-predictor/" style="color: black; text-decoration: none;"><b>U.S. Recession Predictor</b></a>, and the <a href="https://docs.tellusant.com/nowcasts-ongoing-analyses/beige-book.html" style="color: black; text-decoration: none;"><b>Fedora U.S. Economic Nowcast</b></a>.

 Our success has allowed to hold global retreats for all employees: Punta Cana, Dom.
-Rep. (2025), Panama City, Panama (2024), and Portland, Maine (2023).
+Rep. (2025), Panama City, Panama (2024), and Mexico City, Mexico  (2023).

 ***Milestones***
 - **August 2020**: Founding of Tellusant by Staffan Canback and Philip Burginyoung (both from Canback Consulting)
 - **2020**: First client - A small resort and vineyard company in Argentina, quickly followed by AB InBev.
+- **2021**: TelluBase introduced
-- **2021**: Bobo Shen joins as Chief Product Officer (also Canback alum)
+- **2022**: Bobo Shen joins as Chief Product Officer (also Canback alum)
 - **2022**: Opening of Mexico City office on Reforma.
 Francisco Maciel (with Canback background) takes on the leadership of Tellusant Mexico.
+- **2022**: PoluSim launched
 - **2024**: Fifth client mark passed with first French client: BIC.
-- Carlos Alzate takes on Chief Commercial Officer role and is based in Bogota.
-Latin America continues to be a focus for us and Carlos is soon joined by Daniel Amaro as sales director in Mexico City.
+- Carlos Alzate takes on Chief Commercial Officer role, based in Bogota.
+Latin America continues to be a focus for us and Carlos is therefore joined soon by Daniel Amaro, sales director in Mexico City.
 - **2025**: Five years celebrated in Punta Cana.
 - **2025**: TelluBase-On-Demand is introduced as a self-service shop for data.
 - **2026**: Introduced micro-websites built in a few hours to showcase AI agents.